lennihein/cpu-emulator/doc/outline.md

         highlight the relevant parts of the CPU, maybe mention how they interact in Meltdown (and Spectre)

-        maybe briefly mitigations and how successfull they are
+        mitigations and maybe how successfull they are

         suggested literature:
             ggf.
 Dissertation Gruss if we mention basic cbsca Gruss et al. papers on Meltdown and Spectre e.g. https://gruss.cc/files/meltdown.pdf or https://gruss.cc/files/meltdown_cacm.pdf
             Canella, Gruss et al. on mititgations https://gruss.cc/files/transient-attacks.pdf

-## maybe Specification of the task
+## maybe Specification of the task (1 page)

     emulator to execute and teach Meltdown
         who is the target audience